-Travel time: : 11 days
+Travel time: 11 days

-Travel costs: 852€
+Travel costs: $923

-Average costs per day: 77,4€ or 38,7€ /person
+Average costs per day: $83,9 or $41,95 /person

-The disadvantage is that air condition is more an exception rather than rule or they charge you almost double for a room with air-con.
-But I gotta say, having only a fan in the room was almost unbearable at times – especially in Leon!
+The disadvantage is that the air conditioner is more an exception rather than the rule in Nicaragua or they charge you almost double for a room with air-con.
+I gotta say, having only a fan in the room was almost unbearable at times – especially in Leon!
 But you know, backpacker’s gotta do what backpackers gotta do. #savemoneyforbeer

-The major part of the transportation cost was the car rental for 7 days (210 € with basic insurance) and other costs related to the car (gasoline, ferry to Ometepe Island).
+The major part of the transportation cost was the car rental for 7 days ($227 with basic (!) insurance) and other costs related to the car (gasoline and ferry to Ometepe Island).
 We had little time to explore this lovely country, therefore we opted for a rental car.
 If we’d stuck to public transport (buses + ferry ticket only for people) our total travel budget for Nicaragua would be considerably lower!

-FOOD AND DRINKS: cca 205,4€ (24,1%)
+FOOD AND DRINKS: $222 (approx. 24%)

 Out of this: